SquareSR/Testing-Red-Classic/red-classic/README.md

 - All other cans are 50/50, so if you don’t get the the second switch first try, then you soft reset and know the second switch is in the top left can (can #5).

 SURGE
-- Voltorb: 	BB + BB or HA
+- Voltorb: 	Thrash x1-2 or BB + BB/HA
-- Pikachu: 	Thrash
+- Pikachu: 	Thrash x1
 - Raichu: 	Thrash x2

 ## FLY SPLIT